Lack Running Motivation? How Your Can Stay Positive About Running & Reap Rewards

 I somehow felt that there would be difficulties, although I wasn’t sure what difficulties to expect.
 I knew very little about running.
 However, I was always motivated by the end target, being able to run, and that always pushed my negative thoughts away.

-What are those negative thoughts that can cause you to lack running motivation?
+What are those negative thoughts that can cause you to lose running motivation?

 They are the ones that want to put a stop on your positive thinking, thinking created by your motivation.
 People are different and many are self-conscious.
 Many may find the thought of running in the park or in the gym with not much clothes on, and without a perfect athlete’s body, daunting.